22vv0/asphyxia_plugins/sdvx@asphyxia/README.md

 1. Main:
 	- Updated events.json to enable this week's BPL S3 SDVX songs unlock event, and the Triple Tribe songs.

-## fork-6.0.2.8b

-### New:

-1. Main:
-	- 2024020600 support
-	- Updated events.json to include and enable BPL S3 SDVX Week 2 songs unlock event.
-		- Added info on future song unlock events but they are disabled for now (shhhh)

-2. Fixes:
-	- Fixed songs not appearing when songs' distribution date === current date.
-This is for when "unlock all songs" is disabled; unaffected otherwise.

 ### Todo: